Jun711/jun711.github.io/_posts/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes.md

 ![AWS DyanamoDB Table Index Projected Attributes Options](/assets/images/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes/aws-dynamodb-LSI-projected-attributes-options.png)

-### AWS DynamoDB CLI
+### AWS CLI
-You can specify a Local Secondary Index when you create your table using `create-table` command.
+You can specify a Local Secondary Index(LSI) when you create your table using `create-table` command.
+Note that you can specify multiple LSIs.

 Note:
 1) For Projection property, there are three types: `ALL`, `KEYS_ONLY` and `INCLUDE`.
 For `INCLUDE` option, you specify the attributes to include using NonKeyAttributes key.